icgood/pymap/README.md

 generated UUID acting as the namespace for the login user.
 The user has a mailbox `Sent` with UIDVALIDITY value `37` and a message with the UID `9173`.

-To create logins, a special key `_users` exists containing a dictionary mapping the username to the password.
+The default way to create logins is to simply set a key of only the username to its password.
 For example:

 ```
-127.0.0.1:6379> HSET _users john "s3cretp4ssword"
+127.0.0.1:6379> SET john "s3cretp4ssword"
 (integer) 1
-127.0.0.1:6379> HSET _users sally "sallypass"
+127.0.0.1:6379> SET sally "sallypass"
 (integer) 1
 ```

+Logins may also be looked up from a hash, with a templated key, or where the value is a JSON string with a `"password"` field.
+See the plugin help and API documentation for more details.

 Try out the redis plugin: